equs-python/__equs__.Python/day-1-python-modules-and-git/README.md

 ```

-This is the doc-string of the built-in `len` function in Python.
-When you write your own function, you can give it a doc-string by inserting a (optionally) multi-line string right below the `def` statement:
+This is the docstring of the built-in `len` function in Python.
+When you write your own function, you can give it a docstring by inserting a (optionally) multi-line string right below the `def` statement:

 ```python
 >>> def foo():